andychi6/andychi6/README.md

 - I also dabble with things like building data pipelines and setting up DBs.

 ## Work
-I am currently working at a major financial institution in Europe, specficially in credit risk monitoring.
+I am currently working at a major financial institution in Europe, specifically in credit risk monitoring.

 Before that, I was a research assistant, supporting a project on implementing AI chatbots in university settings.